Luke Whitehouse: 2021–2024

-2024

-At the 2024 English Champions Whitehouse came fourth in the All-Around, taking silver on Vault.
-Then at British Championships he took bronze on Vault and placed sixth in the all-around and fourth on Rings.

-In April at the Doha World Cup Whitehouse took the silver medal on Floor.
-A week later he retained his title as European Floor champion, attending the 2024 European Championships as an individual.
-He won gold for a second year in a row after Max Whitlock dropped out of the competition due to injury allowing Whitehouse to defend his title.
+At the 2024 English Championships, Whitehouse placed fourth in the all-around but won silver on vault.
+At the 2024 British Championships, he won bronze on vault and placed sixth in the all-around and fourth on rings.
+Whitehouse competed at the 2024 Doha World Cup and won silver on floor exercise.
+A week later he retained his title as European Champion on floor exercise at the 2024 European Championships where he competed as an individual.
+He was able to participate after Max Whitlock dropped out of the competition due to injury, allowing Whitehouse to defend his title.
 He became the first male British gymnast to retain a European title.
-He came 6th on Vault.
+He placed sixth on vault.

-In June 2024 Whitehouse was selected to represent Great Britain at the 2024 Summer Olympics alongside Jake Jarman, Harry Hepworth, Joe Fraser, and Max Whitlock.
+In June 2024, Whitehouse was selected to represent Great Britain at the 2024 Summer Olympics alongside Jake Jarman, Harry Hepworth, Joe Fraser, and Max Whitlock.
 Great Britain qualified for the team final in third, but ultimately placed fourth, with the USA taking bronze.
-Whitehouse individually qualified for Olympic floor final, finishing in sixth place with a score of 14.466.
-Carlos Yulo won Gold with a score of 15.000.
+Whitehouse individually qualified for the Olympic floor exercise final, where he ended up finishing in sixth place with a score of 14.466.

-2025
+2025–present

-At the 2025 British Championships Whitehouse won gold on floor exercise and bronze in the all-around.
-He was selected to compete at the 2025 European Championships alongside Harry Hepworth, Jamie Lewis, Jonas Rushworth, and Jake Jarman where he helped Great Britain win their third European team title.
+At the 2025 British Championships, Whitehouse won gold on floor exercise and bronze in the all-around.
+He was selected to compete at the 2025 European Championships alongside Harry Hepworth, Jamie Lewis, Jonas Rushworth, and Jake Jarman, where he helped Great Britain win their third European team title.
 He also qualified for the all-around and floor exercise finals.
-In the all-around Whitehouse finished twenty-second despite qualifying in third due to errors on pommel horse and horizontal bar.
+In the all-around, Whitehouse finished twenty-second despite qualifying in third due to errors on pommel horse and horizontal bar.
 Whitehouse won gold on floor exercise, winning his third consecutive European title on the apparatus.
-He became the first male British gymnast to win three back to back titles on the same apparatus.
-He is the first gymnast since Franco Menichelli in 1964 to win three consecutive titles on floor exercise.
+He became the first male British gymnast to win three back-to-back titles on the same apparatus.
+He is the first gymnast since Franco Menichelli in 1965 to win three consecutive titles on floor exercise.
 Whitehouse was selected to compete at the 2025 World University Games where he won gold on floor exercise.
-In doing so he became the first British male gymnast to win a medal at the FISU World University Games since its inception in 1959.
+In doing so, he became the first British male gymnast to win a medal at the FISU World University Games since its inception in 1959.

 In late September Whitehouse was selected to represent Great Britain at the 2025 World Championships.
 He qualified for the floor exercise final where he won his first world medal, a silver behind teammate Jake Jarman.

+Whitehouse was selected to represent Team England at the 2026 Commonwealth Games in Glasgow alongside Adam Tobin, Alex Yolshin-Cash, Joshua Nathan, and Max Whitlock (later replaced by Gabriel Langton).
+Together the team won silver behind Canada despite Langton suffering a "sickening fall" off the horizontal bar in the final rotation.
+Individually Whitehouse qualified to the all-around, floor exercise, and vault event finals.
+During the all-around final, Whitehouse suffered a few falls and ended the competition in seventh place.
+On the first day of event finals, Whitehouse won gold on floor exercise.
+On the final day of competition he won silver on vault behind Félix Dolci.